 Warning signs can include each of these or some variation of them: fearful of the romantic partner, lying to family and friends to cover up abusive actions or behaviors, careful of what is said to the person to prevent making him/herb3 gg angry, being criticized or put down by the other person constantly despite doing everything possible to please him/her, being purposefully embarrassed by him/her in front of family and friends, kept in the house or restricted from going places to be with family/friends, accused of cheating, and/or manipulated with the use of threats or lies to instill fear.

 When it is time to reach out, who can I call?

 Whether you are someone looking in from the outside or someone experiencing abuse, the most valuable resource is often the person who simply listens.
-Abusive behaviors in a relationship are a direct violation of the trust once placed in that person and it is extremely difficult for many to trust another person so fully again.
+The warning signs of abuse in relationships display abusive behaviors which are a direct violation of the trust once placed in that person and it is extremely difficult for many to trust another person so fully again.
 However, a willingness to listen and not judge is one of the simplest ways to assist someone experiencing abuse.
 Building that relationship and opening the door for further assistance can be the first step in allowing that victim to step away from the shadow of their abuser.